ypriverol/github-paper/document/manuscript.md

 (https://zenodo.org/).
 The procedure is simple (see https://guides.github.com/activities/citable-code/) and, by default, Zenodo takes an archive of a repository each time a new release is created in GitHub.
-However, before Zenodo can issue a DOI, metadata needs to be provided about the archived repository.
-Once the DOI has been assigned, you can add it to literature information resources such as Europe PubMed Central \cite{EuropePMCConsortium:2015}.
+Before Zenodo can issue a DOI, metadata needs to be provided about the archived repository.
+Once the DOI has been assigned, it can be added to literature information resources such as Europe PubMed Central \cite{EuropePMCConsortium:2015}.

 As already mentioned in the introduction, reproducibility of